Purdue-Space-Program/daq_parser/README.md

 ### Function: `parseTDMS`:

+`start_time_unix_ms` defines the start time of the TDMS file in milliseconds since the UNIX epoch.
+This is a required argument, and offsets the TDMS time data with the given start time converted to seconds.

 If `file_path_custom` isn't specified, the file picker dialog comes up to select a tdms file.
 Then, we check to see if there's an equivalent pickle file in the same directory as the chosen tdms file.

 If there's a pickle file, we parse that.
 Otherwise, we parse the TDMS file and save the resulting object to a pickle file for later.

 ### Function: `extendDatasets`